 Be as organized as possible.
 Keep a well-updated calendar that the entire family is aware of.
 This can help in de-conflicting any clash in events or defrazzling oneself.
 Colour code to prioritise various commitments.

 Communicate.
 Communicate very clearly with your employer, peers and employees about your level of commitment in the job and build a good, positive working relationship.
-Communication with other members in the family is also crucial to ensure everyone is on the same page.
+Communication with other members of the family is also crucial to ensure everyone is on the same page.
 Stay in touch with the younger ones by calling from work at least once a day to create a sense of close contact and affirmation.

 What is one thing you love about being in your 30s more than being in your 20s, and how do you think that has helped you become a better mum?